-In this article, I recommend three players at each of the 3 defensive positions (DL, LB, DB) who I believe will be significantly overvalued heading into the 2015 fantasy season.
-This list will be continually updated throughout the off-season.
+In this article, I recommend three players at the DL and DB positions and four players at the LB position who I believe will be overvalued heading into the 2016 fantasy season.

-I will continually update these throughout the off-season to reflect changes in free agency, defensive schemes, playing time, draft selections, etc. However, keep in mind that the information listed here is just a small sample of a much larger set of rankings and descriptions that are accessible through purchasing my 2015 Fantasy Football Draft Guide.
+I will periodically update these throughout the off-season to reflect changes in free agency, defensive schemes, playing time, draft selections, etc. However, keep in mind that the information listed here is just a small sample of a much larger set of rankings and descriptions that are accessible through purchasing my 2016 Fantasy Football Draft Guide.

 Solo Tackle = 1 point

 Sack = 3 points

 Fumble Recovery = 2 points